denoland/docs/runtime/fundamentals/node.md

 Notice that `-R` and `-E` flags were used to give access to read and env permissions.

-**Deno permission system is still in effect when using CommonJS modules.** It is necessary to provide at least `--allow-read` permission as Deno will probe the file system for `package.json` files and `node_modules` directory to properly resolve CommonJS modules.
+**Deno's permission system is still in effect when using CommonJS modules.** It is necessary to provide at least `--allow-read` permission as Deno will probe the file system for `package.json` files and `node_modules` directory to properly resolve CommonJS modules.